1 in 5 Canadians struggle with insomnia.

 - 50 minute treatment sessions $185

-As a CBT-I therapist my role is to assess the thoughts and behaviours you may be engaging in that interfere with your sleep.
-CBT-I is a very collaborative style of treatment.
+My role is to assess the thoughts and behaviours you may be engaging in that interfere with your sleep.
+This is a very collaborative style of treatment.
 Once we’ve determined the sleep-interfering factors, we’ll work together to develop a plan to address them and put into place strategies that promote good quality sleep.

 Can I still take my sleeping medication?

-In some cases, a combination of sleep medication and CBT-I may be the best approach.
+In some cases, a combination of sleep medication and CBT-I/ACT may be the best approach.

-If you chose to continue to use prescribed sleeping medication while completing CBT-I treatment, taking the same dose of medication every day, at the same time of day is recommended.
+If you chose to continue to use prescribed sleeping medication while completing CBT-I/ACT treatment, taking the same dose of medication every day, at the same time of day is recommended.

-Rebound insomnia is a common side effect when coming off sleeping medication and a booster session of CBT-I can be helpful.
+Rebound insomnia is a common side effect when coming off sleeping medication and booster sessions can be helpful.

 What is an occupational therapist?